 - No information disclosure statement may be filed in a provisional application.

 A provisional application automatically becomes abandoned when its pendency period expires 12 months after the provisional application filing date by operation of law.
-Applicants must file a nonprovisional application claiming benefit of the earlier provisional application filing date in the USPTO before the provisional application pendency period expires in order to preserve any benefit from the provisional application filing (unless the benefit of the provisional application has been restored under 37 CFR 1.78).
+Applicants must file a nonprovisional application claiming benefit of the earlier provisional application filing date in the USPTO before the provisional application pendency period expires in order to preserve any benefit from the provisional application filing (unless the benefit of the provisional application has been restored under 37 CFR 1.78 in which case the nonprovisional application may be filed within 14 months from the provisional application filing date).

-Independent inventors should fully understand that an applicant who publicly discloses his or her invention (e.g., publishes, uses, sells, or otherwise makes available to the public) during the 12-month provisional application pendency period may lose more than the benefit of the provisional application filing date if the 12-month pendency period expires before a corresponding nonprovisional application is filed.
+Applicants who publicly discloses their invention (e.g., publishes, uses, sells, or otherwise makes available to the public) during the 12-month provisional application pendency period may lose more than the benefit of the provisional application filing date if the 12-month pendency period expires before a corresponding nonprovisional application is filed.
 Such an applicant may also lose the right to obtain a patent on the invention.
 See AIA 35 U.S.C. §§ 102(a)(1) and (b)(1).